lucas-kacz/BTCUSDT_Price_Variation/README.md

 ## Anomalies

-The Bitcoin price isn't moving very much nowadays so I hardcoded a 10% change in the price to show that the anomaly detection works well.
+The Bitcoin price isn't moving very much nowadays so I hardcoded a more than 10% change in the price to show that the anomaly detection works well.